Thinklab-SJTU/Awesome-LLM4EDA/README.md

 4. RTLFixer: Automatically Fixing RTL Syntax Errors with Large Language Models
 5. LLM-assisted Generation of Hardware Assertions
 6. Using LLMs to Facilitate Formal Verification of RTL
+7. DIVAS: An LLM-based End-to-End Framework for SoC Security Analysis and Policy-based Protection